elbrandt/CS766_Project/website/SR_Segmentation.md

 | FCN       | 20.0%     | 25.8%   |
 | DeepLabV3 | 13.5%     | 26.4%   |

 There also seems not to be a strong correlation that would suggest an improvement in SSIM would lead to improvement in segmentation.
-The results of segementation vs SSIM are shown here:
+The results of segmentation vs SSIM are shown here:

 <center>
 <img src="images/segmentation/segment_vs_ssim.png" width="400">